In a paradise Island with hidden beauty, the real question would be what are the destinations of choice?

-“If you could only choose 3 favorite destinations in Sri Lanka, what places it would be? and why?”
+“If you could only choose 3 favorite destinations in Sri Lanka in 2018, what places it would be? and why?”

 With hundreds of reviews available on the Internet, we valued for a direct response to our question from travel experts and bloggers.
 The Responses were wonderful, as many were able to express their opinions to our question in an intriguing approach.
 Lets take a closer took at the destinations of choice by the travel experts and prolific bloggers…

 Most Favorite Destinations in Sri Lanka (as voted by travel experts)

 #4 Kandy (3 votes)